grumpypixel/SpatialHash-js/README.md

 });
 </pre>

 Retrieving potential candidates from the SpatialHash.
+Please note, that you might get duplicate candidates as a result since objects can be inserted into more than one bucket depending on their position and size.
 <pre>
 let candidates = [];
 let rect = { x: 16, y: 16, width: 96, height: 96 };